Elsie Paroubek: Background

 Eliška (Elsie) was born in Chicago in 1906.
-Her mother, Karolína Vojáčková, was born on November 26, 1869 in Míčov in eastern Bohemia, Austria-Hungary (now the Czech Republic).
-Elsie's father, František (Frank) Paroubek was a laborer, born on December 15, 1867 in Podhořany u Ronova.
+Her mother, Karolína Vojáčková, was born on November 26, 1869, in Míčov, within the former Čáslav district, Bohemia, Austria-Hungary (now the Czech Republic).
+Elsie's father, František (Frank) Paroubek was a laborer, born on December 15, 1867, in Podhořany u Ronova, of the same district.

-Frank supposedly first came to the U.S. in 1882 at the age of fourteen or fifteen.
-He returned to the Podhořany area and married Karolína in her village in 1892, bringing her to America around 1895.
-Several close relatives also moved to Chicago.
+František married Karolína at her village's Catholic church on 16 February 1892.
+The couple had a son, Karel, and immigrated to America through the Port of Baltimore with the family of Karolína's sister on 12 April 1895, en route to her brother in Chicago.
+Several other close relatives apparently moved to Chicago as well.
 In the United States, Frank worked as a painter while Karolina maintained the home.
-The couple left Catholicism to become freethinkers; therefore their children were not baptized (nor were their births apparently registered with the city) so Eliška's exact birthdate is unknown.
-She was their eighth or ninth child according to the 1900 and 1910 census records, having at least 3 older siblings who died prematurely.
+Though the couple christened 2 of their children at St. Procopius Church, by the turn of the century, they left Catholicism to become freethinkers; therefore the remaining children were not baptized (nor were their births apparently registered with the city) and Eliška's exact birthdate is unknown.
+She was supposedly their eighth child according to the 1900 and 1910 census records, having at least 3 siblings who died prematurely.
 At the time of the 1910 census on April 21, 1910, Eliška was said to be 3 years old.
-At the time of her death, she was estimated to be 4 years old according to her gravestone, together suggesting a possible birthdate between April 22, 1906 and April 8, 1907.
+At the time of her death, she was estimated to be 4 years old according to her gravestone, together suggesting a possible birthdate between April 22, 1906, and April 8, 1907.

 In census and newspaper accounts, particularly in the Chicago Daily News, Paroubek is frequently spelled "Parobek".
 Frank is sometimes referred to as "Peter" or "John," and Karolina is sometimes called "Mary."
 Elsie is also called "Mary" or "Emily" in the Rockford, Illinois newspapers.